 In 2006, the World Cup was held in Germany, and our club got representation in none other than our own U8 player, Daniel Heaslip.
 This lad won the chance to accompany the players on the field against Brazil in their second qualifier.
 Wrote Lindsay, Dan’s mum:

 The next few weeks were a frenzy of passport applications and photo shoots.
 McDonalds made a TV commercial about Dan’s experience which featured the rest of his Balmain soccer team, so suddenly they were all famous! (and very excited!)
-As World Cup football fever reached a frenzied pitch it felt like life in our household would never ben calm again.
-Daniel went to Munich with his dad (who is also one of the coaches on his soccer team) and the trip was completely amazing ‘never to be forgotten’ experience.
+As World Cup football fever reached a frenzied pitch it felt like life in our household would never be calm again.
+Daniel went to Munich with his dad (who is also one of the coaches on his soccer team) and the trip was a completely amazing, ‘never to be forgotten’ experience.
 Lucky Dan got to walk out with the captain Mark Viduka and dad Tom got to hang out with his all-time soccer hero Sir Geoff Hirst.
 Daniel says next time he walks out to a crowd like that he is going to be part of the Socceroos team – what better dream is there?

 Eventually the excitement died down and life returned to normal.
 I think one of the loveliest things about the whole experience was just how happy everyone was for Dan.
 His soccer team, school mates and many strangers in the street were all so thrilled for him and wished him a great trip.
 Thank you all!